 Rich, buttery and crunchy, this is a wonderful pecan pie option when you want a more sophisticated dessert.
 The filling comes together in 10 minutes and uses brown butter for a deeper flavor.
-Serve it warm with whipped cream or vanilla ice cream and turn it into a special dessert.
+Serve it warm with whipped cream or vanilla ice cream to make it a special dessert.

-As much as I like the traditional pie, I found that this pecan pie tart version is more sophisticated, with two interesting additions: bourbon and brown butter.
+As much as I like traditional pie, this pecan pie tart version is more sophisticated, with two interesting additions: bourbon and brown butter.

 The first brings a wonderful caramel undertone, and the latter adds a richness and complex flavor that I don't think can be achieved otherwise.

-- Butter: we use unsalted butter for this recipe, and I take the extra step to make brown butter, as it exponentially enhances the overall flavor of this pie.
-If you make it in advance (all details in this step-by-step post on how to make brown butter) this pie comes together in less than 10 minutes.
-You can skip this step and use regular melted butter, but expect a less deep, rich flavor.
+- Unsalted brown butter: If you make it in advance (all details in this step-by-step post on how to make brown butter) this pie comes together in less than 10 minutes.
+You can skip this step and use regular melted butter but expect a less deep, rich flavor.

-- Pecans: you'll need chopped ones for the filling and whole for the top of the tart if you want a more decorative finish.
+- Pecans: For a more decorative finish, you'll need chopped ones for the filling and whole ones for the top of the tart.

 - Bourbon: I use Jack Daniels, regular or honey, which most might consider too expensive for baking, but I think great ingredients deliver great results.
 Use whichever bourbon or whisky you like.

-- Sugar: normally we use white granulated sugar, but it's also quite amazing with light or dark brown sugar.
+- Sugar: we use white granulated sugar, but it's quite amazing with light or dark brown sugar.

 The pie crust